-Recently, just — I hate to run on a little bit.
+Recently, just—I hate to run on a little bit.
 But recently I saw a movie, Shooter.
 I don’t know whether you’ve seen it yet.
-At the beginning of the movie, there’s a scene and Mark Wahlberg — and, I mean, it’s a big Hollywood movie.
+At the beginning of the movie, there’s a scene, and Mark Wahlberg—I mean, it’s a big Hollywood movie.
 Mark Wahlberg, the star, is looking at a computer screen.
 He’s looking at ZNet, so, you know, in front of millions of people.
-And a lot of people have written me about this and asked me, "What the hell?"
+And a lot of people have written me about this and asked me, “What the hell?”
 And basically, you know, I think some of the people, politically, obviously did it intentionally.
 It was on for a long time.
 You can’t not do it intentionally.

 But the message to me was different.
-The rest of the movie includes very, very graphically: the United States foreign policy is motivated by aggrandizing wealth for the few, by oil, by resources, by power.
+The rest of the movie includes, very, very graphically: The United States foreign policy is motivated by aggrandizing wealth for the few, by oil, by resources, by power.
 It’s very evident in the movie, as it is in much of popular culture.
-And the message to me was — it could have been Democracy Now! on the screen.
+And the message to me was—it could have been Democracy Now! on the screen.
 It could have been lots of things.
 The message to me was, if everybody in the United States actually looked at these things, they wouldn’t disagree.
-It’s not as if people — in 1960 they would have been horrified.
-But now, this massive movie says it’s oil — nobody walks out of the theater cursing at the director, saying, "That was a lie.
-I was manipulated."
+They wouldn’t—it’s not as if people—in 1960, they would have been horrified.
+But now, this massive movie says it’s oil, nobody walks out of the theater cursing at the director, saying, “That was a lie.
+I was manipulated.”
 Nobody feels that way.
 Everybody takes it for granted.
-But they also don’t walk out of the theater and say, "This is all unjust.
+But they also don’t walk out of the theater and say, “This is all unjust.
 I will now go demonstrate.
-I will now go join an organization which is devoting itself to changing these wrongs."
+I will now go join an organization which is devoting itself to changing these wrongs.”
 And I think the obstacle is the feeling that doing that is comparable to becoming part of a social movement against cancer or gravity or something like that.
 So you need the vision to overcome that obstacle.
 But Thatcher was right: TINA is a big obstacle to building social movements for social justice.

-MICHAEL ALBERT: After South End Press, Lydia Sergeant and I — we had been involved in creating South End Press, and then we sort of split off — not a bad split, a positive split — to create a new institution.
+MICHAEL ALBERT: After South End Press, Lydia Sargent and I—we had been involved in creating South End Press, and then we sort of split off—not a bad split, a positive split—to create a new institution.
 It was called Z Magazine.
 The idea was to have more of a community of people who would have a sustained connection to the magazine.
-Then later, again — in the early days, even before the web —- we did ZNet, a website, which still exists: www.zmag.org, sort of a huge website.
+Then later, again—in the early days, even before the web, we did ZNet, a website, which still exists: www.zmag.org, sort of a huge website.
 We do a summer school.
-We do all these things with the idea -—
+We do all these things with the idea—

 AMY GOODMAN: Z Media Institute in Woods Hole —